 When to allowlist

-Before you ask subscribers to allowlist Mailchimp IPs, review these questions to see if private domain settings might be responsible for delivery issues.
+Before you ask contacts to allowlist Mailchimp IPs, review these questions to see if private domain settings might be responsible for delivery issues.

 - Do all people with addresses at a certain private email domain, like @pottedplanter.com or @example.org, have trouble receiving campaigns or messages from your Mailchimp account?

-- Did affected subscribers check their spam or junk folders and still not see your campaign or message?
+- Did affected contacts check their spam or junk folders and still not see your campaign or message?

-- Have affected subscribers at the domain allowed enough time for campaigns or messages to arrive?
+- Have affected contacts at the domain allowed enough time for campaigns or messages to arrive?

 If you answered yes to these questions, allowlisting might help deliverability at the affected domain.